katyamust/spark-in-production/src/python/readme.md

 ![Spark Jupyter Notebooks](../../images/python-dx-jupyter.jpg)

-To start, open the `data-generator.ipynb` file in the extension.
-It contains a simplified version of the `streaming_job.py`, but in the convenient notebook format.
+To start, open the [data-generator.ipynb](./data-generator.ipynb) file in the extension.
+It contains a data generation code for the sample, but in the convenient notebook format.
 Internally it runs the same IKernel python kernel that is normally used with jupyter, but renders it inside the VSCode.
 This view provides a way to rerun the cells, make experiments and explore the data.
 Simultaneously, it supports some of the features of the plain text files, guaranteeing IntelliSense support, hovering as well as debugging: just click "run line by line" at the top of the cell to automatically attach to the corresponding IKernel process and initiate debugging.

 The only consideration is that Databricks has a convenient `display` function that is not available locally.
-To simulate its behavior, use dataframe's `.show()` action to display the preview or utilize console output (`df.writeStream.format('console').start()`) to output stream.
+To simulate its behavior, use dataframe's `.show()` action to display the preview or utilize console output (check `preview_stream` function in [streaming_preview.py](./spark_utils/streaming_utils/streaming_preview.py)) to output stream.

 ### Plain code experiments